-Check out how your business could be eligible to get up to $26,000 per employee for wages that were paid during the pandemic.
-We can maximize your Virginia Employee Retention Tax Incentive with a short application process that will take just 15 minutes of your time.
+Learn how your business can be eligible to get up to $26,000 per employee for wages that were paid during the pandemic.
+We can make the most of your Virginia Employee Retention Tax Incentive with a quick application process that will take only 15 minutes of your time.

 Apply today and capitalize on of our ERTC financing program to get your funds faster than the IRS

 The Employee Retention Credit (ERC) is a Payroll Tax Credit that Hampton small businesses can receive for the wages paid to employees in the course of COVID-19.
 The Credit was initially signed in March 2020 as part of the CARES Act.
 The credit was later expanded with the Consolidated Appropriations Act in December 2020 and the American Rescue Plan Act in June 2021.